Research Unit Sustainability and Climate Policy

 Prof. Dr. Dr. Felix Ekardt, LL.M., M.A.

 Felix Ekardt is Director of the Research Unit Sustainability and Climate Policy in Leipzig which he founded in 2009.
-Since 2009, he is also Professor for public law and legal philosophy at the Rostock University (Faculty of Law) as well as member of the Leibniz Science Campus on Phosphorus Research - as well as member of the Interdisciplinary Faculty (Department Knowledge-Culture-Transformation).
+Since 2009, he is also Professor for Public Law and Legal Philosophy at the Rostock University (Faculty of Law) as well as member of the Leibniz Science Campus on Phosphorus Research - as well as member of the Interdisciplinary Faculty (Department Knowledge-Culture-Transformation).
 His scientific focus as a lawyer, philosopher and sociologist lies in issues around human science sustainability studies.
-More specifically issues of transformation and social learning processes, justice (particularly human rights), governance and law (sustainability law/ environmental law and sustainability politics/ environmental politics in terms of developing policy instruments on international, European, national and regional level.
+More specifically issues of transformation and social learning processes, justice (particularly human rights), governance and law (sustainability law/ environmental law and sustainability politics/ environmental politics in terms of developing policy instruments on international, European, national and regional level).

-Besides fundamental research and policy consulting (see also “Publications” and “Projects”) for public and non-profit clients such as governments and foundations in various third-party funded projects, Felix Ekardt is member of various expert commissions and gives 60-70 lectures nationally and internationally in scientific contexts.
-This includes among others since 2007 World Congress of Philosophy of Law and Social Philosophy, World Congress of law sociologists, World Congress on Fertilizers, World Congress on Green Tax, conferences of political scientists, economists, geographers etc. He is editor of some monograph series, inter alia "environmental humanities: transformation, governance, ethics, law" with Springer Nature (since autumn 2018) and "contributions to social science sustainability research with Metropolis Publishing.
+Besides fundamental research and policy consulting (see also “Publications” and “Projects”) for public and non-profit clients such as governments and foundations in various third-party funded projects, Felix Ekardt is member of various expert commissions and gives some 60 lectures nationally and internationally every year.
+This included among others since 2007 World Congress of Philosophy of Law and Social Philosophy, World Congress of law sociologists, World Congress on Fertilizers, World Congress on Green Tax, World Phosphorus Workshop, conferences of political scientists, economists, geographers etc. He is editor of some monograph series, inter alia "environmental humanities: transformation, governance, ethics, law" with Springer Nature (since autumn 2018) and "contributions to social science sustainability research" with Metropolis Publishing.
 He regularly publishes in German national newspapers and serves as interviewee for broadcast.

 Felix Ekardt initiated and prepared (since 2000) the successful trial on climate policy before the German Federal Constitutional Court (verdict of spring 2021).
 He occasionally gives guest lectures at Leipzig University (faculty of philosophy) and since 2008 at various Chinese universities in Bejijng and Tianjin.
 Felix Ekardt was awarded with German IQ Prize 2018, with Luther-Medaille and the Lennart Bernadotte Prize for his doctoral thesis and was one of five “Junior Scientists of the Year 2007” of German Hochschulverband and ZEIT.
 He serves as a reviewer for various international journals such as Science, Sustainability, International Environmental Agreements, Science of the Total Environment, Sustainability, Agronomy, and The Age of Human Rights Journal.